 501 - Planning Assistance for Members: APO staff supports the member jurisdictions and implementing agencies, on demand, through technical assistance for the development of a variety of planning documents.
 Tasks under this activity may include such things as participating in public meetings, collecting turning movement counts, traffic counts, traffic forecasting, GIS mapping of data, or other planning-level technical information.
-In 2023, it includes APO staff participation in MnDOT's US-10 safety study within the APO planning area, and participation in Metro Bus's operations planning process.
+In 2024, this includes APO staff participation in Metro Bus's long-range operations planning process.
 This work will be on-going throughout the entire year.
 It also includes time to work with MnDOT on an update the region's roadway functional classification and re-evaluating the region's planning boundaries based on the results of the 2020 Census.

 502 - Procurement & Contracting: APO staff follow all applicable Federal and State procurement regulations when contracting with consulting firms.
 Staff activities include developing requests for proposals; evaluating and scoring of proposals; consultant communication; contract development; and preparation and submittal of required procurement documentation and forms.
-This work is generally completed no later than April 30 of each year.
+This work is generally completed no later than March 30 of each year.

 503 - Consultant Study Coordination: Once a consultant is under contract, APO staff will monitor their progress and activities and will usually serve as part of the study management team.
 Activities include attending project meetings, consultant communication, progress report tracking, and invoice processing.
-This activity follows the procurement and contracting phase, and generally occurs between May 1 and Dec.
+This activity follows the procurement and contracting phase, and generally occurs between April 1 and Dec.
 31 of each year, or until the study is completed.